 Our treatment protocol usually involves:

-- Decontamination: Inducing vomiting (emesis) if ingestion was recent, followed by activated charcoal to bind the toxin in the gut.
+- Decontamination: Inducing vomiting if ingestion was recent, followed by activated charcoal to bind the toxin in the gut.

 Key Takeaway: Treatment involves rapid decontamination, IV fluids, and stomach protection; there is no direct antidote.